ncl-iot-team/csc8110/README.md

 # CSC8110: Cloud Computing - Docker Platform
 This repository contains essential materials and references for the practicals of CSC8110 Cloud computing module.
 Please read https://docs.docker.com/engine/docker-overview/ before doing the exercises.
 ## Installation
-### Virtual Machine Pre-Installed with Docker (Recommended)
+### Virtual Machine with Docker Pre-Installed   (Recommended)
 Docker environment run seamlessly in Linux.
 It is recommended using the provided Virtual Machine Linux Image.
 Follow the below steps to setup a VM environment in your local machine.

 1. Download and install virtual box https://www.virtualbox.org/wiki/Downloads

-2. Download Virtual Box Image: https://nclcloudvm.page.link/jTpt
+2. Download Virtual Machine Image (with Docker Pre-Installed): https://nclcloudvm.page.link/jTpt

 3. Extract the zip file